DHTMLX/docs-todolist/docs/api/methods/setfilter_method.md

 - `strict` - (optional) enables the *strict* mode of filtering.
 The searching will be implemented by the exact match

 :::info
-To reset filtering, call the method without parameters
+To reset filtering, pass `match: null` to the method
 :::

 ### Example